Marco Polo (producer)

 Marco Bruno (born December 26, 1979), better known by his stage name Marco Polo, is a Canadian hip hop record producer.
 Born and raised in Toronto, Ontario, he is based in New York City, New York.

 Life and career

 On December 26, 1979, Marco Polo was born Marco Bruno in Toronto.
 He is of Italian descent.
 He went to an audio engineering school in Toronto.
 In the early 2000s, he moved to New York City.
 He interned at The Cutting Room Studios.

 In 2007, he released a solo studio album, Port Authority.
 It was nominated for Rap Recording of the Year at the 2008 Juno Awards.
 In 2009, he released a collaborative album with rapper Torae, titled Double Barrel.
 In 2010, he released a collaborative album with rapper Ruste Juxx, titled The Exxecution.
 In 2013, he released a solo studio album, PA2: The Director's Cut.
 It was nominated for Rap Recording of the Year at the 2015 Juno Awards.
+In June 2024, Masta Ace and Marco Polo's "P.P.E." was nominated for the Hollywood Independent Music Awards in the Adult Contemporary Hip Hop category.